enkidevs/curriculum/sql/dql/basic-queries/select.md

 ---
 ## Content

+The `SELECT` command is used to retrieve data from tables.
 Consider the following table named `pokemon`:

 | id | name       | total | hp | attack | defense |
 |----|------------|-------|----|--------|---------|